Pamela Wyndham: Personal life

-In 1922, she married the widower Edward Grey, 1st Viscount Grey of Fallodon (1862–1933), the Liberal statesman who served as a Member of Parliament, Secretary of State for Foreign Affairs (under Asquith), and the British Ambassador to the United States.
+Following her first husband's death in 1920, in 1922, she married the widower Edward Grey, 1st Viscount Grey of Fallodon (1862–1933), a Liberal statesman who served as Member of Parliament, Secretary of State for Foreign Affairs (under Asquith), and British Ambassador to the United States.

-Viscountess Grey died on 18 November 1928 at Wilsford Manor in Wilsford cum Lake, near Salisbury.
-The house had been built in 1904–1906 during her first marriage.
+Viscountess Grey died on 18 November 1928, age 57, at Wilsford Manor in Wilsford cum Lake, near Salisbury.
+The house had been built between 1904–1906 during her first marriage.

 Her second husband died on 7 September 1933 and the viscountcy became extinct on his death, though he was succeeded in the baronetcy by his cousin, Sir George Grey.

 In popular culture

 The 2014 book Those Wild Wyndhams: Three Sisters at the Heart of Power by Claudia Renton is about the lives of the Wyndham sisters, Mary, Madeline, and Pamela.